Pdani001/Rankup/README.md

 Confirmed working permission manager plugins:
 * PermissionsEX
+* LuckPerms

 Warning: This plugin will NOT work with GroupManager!!
+(Not yet tested)

 All Rights Reserved unless otherwise explicitly stated.
 The plugin is allowed for Personal use, after a contact!!